-Anyone wishing to excavate lodges an enquiry with Dial Before You Dig at least two days prior to the excavation.
+Anyone wishing to excavate lodges an enquiry with Dial Before You Dig at least two days before the excavation.
 Once the information is entered into the system, our program determines which members have an asset or interest in the excavation site, and sends a notification known as a referral to them.
 This alerts them of the intended works.
-Simultaneously, our system sends a Confirmation sheet to the excavator with details of the enquiry so that he can assess the correctness and advise of any discrepancies.
+At the same time, our system sends a Confirmation sheet to the excavator with details of the enquiry so you can assess the correctness and advise of any discrepancies.

 Once the asset owner has received the referral, they are required to respond to the excavator within two working days.
 The most common method of responding is by the issuing of site plans which clearly identify where the assets are located.
 However, members may elect to respond differently depending on the nature of the enquiry.
 In some cases, members contact the excavator by phone to discuss the site, or meet them on site to discuss the matter in more detail.